abxh/data-structures-c/readme.md

 Generic, header-only and performant data structures.
 New memory allocation is kept to a minimum.

-Written for learning purposes, and to be used further in personal projects.
+Made for my own exploration and use.

 Run `make test` to run all tests and examples.